lartpang/Machine-Deep-Learning/图像分割/Deep Propagation Based Image Matting翻译(2018).md

 ![img](assets/2018-12-31-16-10-04.png)

 We  show  **SAD  (sum  of  absolute  differences)  and  MSE(mean square error)** values over all the testing images in our datasets  in  Fig. 2  and  the  ones  for  each  of  the  alphamatting.com testing images in Fig. 3.
-From these error statistics,we have at least two findings.
+From these error statistics, we have at least two findings.

 * First, deep learning based alpha matting techniques perform overwhelmingly better than traditional techniques.
 This may benefit from the superiority of deep image representations learned from a huge image dataset in contrast to the hand-designed features.
 * Second, our deep matte propagation based method outperforms other two deep learning based matting techniques.
 This may arise from the fact that *our method learns deep image representations fora better matte propagation* **while others focus on learning the alpha matte directly**.